daskelly/phb_paper/README.md

 done
 ```

-Using the HMM that incorporates tetrad information:
+(2b) Running the HMM that incorporates tetrad information:
 ```bash
 # Let's say we have the four spores from a tetrad in each of pools A, B, C, and D
 for STRAIN in $(awk -F. '{ print $1; }' windows.bed | sort | uniq)